codio-content/Coding_with_Python-File_Handling/.guides/content/Closing-a-file-d0cd.md

 {Run the sample}(python3 content/file-descriptor.py)

-If we do not close files when we finish using them, there may be problems accessing the file later, or the system may run out of file resources.
+If files are not closed when they are finished with, there may be problems accessing the file later, or the system may run out of file resources.